Sunday, May 8, 2016

 We walked past some of the vendors and walked back to the City Hall building to wait for the bus.

-When the tour bus returned our guide got off the bus and said that she was going to give a talk before everyone loaded onto the bus.
+When the tour bus returned, our guide got off and said she was going to give a talk before everyone loaded onto the bus.

 Our guide began by telling the history of City Hall, Marion Lodge, and American Legion Hall buildings

-City Hall was built in 1887 the former First National Bank had terra cotta trim with decorative brick.
+City Hall was built in 1887, and the former First National Bank had terra cotta trim with decorative brick.

 City Hall was built in 1887

-The building across the street now empty was the former Marion Lodge E& AM No 515.
+The building across the street, now vacant, was the former Marion Lodge, E&AM No. 515.

 Marion Lodge E& AM No 515

-Everyone loaded on the air-conditioned bus, but there were not enough seats for everyone standing in line.
+Everyone loaded onto the air-conditioned bus, but there were not enough seats for everyone, as some had to stand in line.

-There were about six tourists that had a later date stamped on their tickets and they were asked to get off the bus and come back at the time that was stamped on their tickets.
+There were about six tourists who had a later date stamped on their tickets, and they were asked to get off the bus and return at the time stamped on their tickets.

-We then began our tour through the crowded narrow streets of South Pittsburg.
-We had a great driver, he managed to back up and turn around without hitting a single car and there were lots of marks along the sides of the road.
+We then began our tour through the crowded, narrow streets of South Pittsburg.
+We had a great driver; he managed to back up and turn around without hitting a single car, despite the numerous marks along the sides of the road.

-We saw on the third street at Holly The Christ Church Episcopal completed in 1884.
+We saw the Christ Church Episcopal, located on Third Street at Holly, which was completed in 1884.

-At fourth at Magnolia was saw a house built by the Old English company about 1877.
+Fourth, at Magnolia, a house was built by the Old English company about 1877.

-At 316 Oak House was built for the Headquarters of the Old English company and was used as guest quarters, not a home.
+At 316 Oak House, the Headquarters of the Old English company was built, and it was used as guest quarters, not a home.

-At 504 Oak we saw a house owned by ST Haskew, sold and used as a boarding house.
+At 504 Oak, we saw a house owned by ST Haskew, which had been sold and was used as a boarding house.

-At 518 Laurel we saw the house that James Scott a Texan who ran a dry goods store.
+At 518 Laurel, we saw the house where James Scott, a Texan who ran a dry goods store, lived.

-At 500 Laurel we saw the AA Cook home he sold to MM Allison in 1898 who was mayor and judge.
+At 500 Laurel, we saw the AA Cook home, which he sold to MM Allison in 1898, who was mayor and judge.

 At eight at Elm, we saw the Chapel on the Hill built by Angus Macrae, a native of Scotland.

-The tour bus dropped everyone that wanted to tour the Lodge Factory at the sixth street at the railroad.
+The tour bus dropped off everyone who wanted to tour the Lodge Factory at the intersection of Sixth Street and the railroad.

-The Lodge Pans display the Lodge was founded in 1896 by Joseph Lodge, the original plant was located on the north side of town.
+The Lodge Pans display that the Lodge was founded in 1896 by Joseph Lodge.
+The original plant was located on the north side of town.
 The foundry operates two molding machines and produces over 20,000 pieces of cast iron a day.

 Touring the plant